tapquo/appnima.docs/EN/appnimajs.md

 #### Information
-This resource returns a user's relationships' stats.
+This resource returns a user's relationships' stats and list of followers and followings.
 If we use a user's id as parameter it will return his stats, if not, logged user's stats:

     Appnima.Network.info();